 Dr. Rebecca Puhl is Deputy Director for the Rudd Center for Food Policy & Health and Professor in the Department of Human Development and Family Sciences at UConn.
 Dr. Puhl is responsible for identifying and coordinating research and policy efforts aimed at reducing weight stigma and discrimination.

 Dr. Puhl earned her Ph.D. in Clinical Psychology from Yale University.
 She has conducted research on weight stigma and discrimination for over 20 years and has published 180+ studies on weight-based bullying in youth, weight bias in health care and the media, interventions and policy strategies to reduce weight bias, and the impact of weight stigma on emotional and physical health.

-Dr. Puhl has testified in state legislative hearings on weight bias, routinely provides expertise to state and national health organizations, and has developed evidence-based training resources to reduce weight bias that have been implemented in medical facilities across the country.
+Dr. Puhl has testified in state legislative hearings on weight bias, routinely provides expertise to national health organizations, and has developed evidence-based training resources to reduce weight bias that have been implemented in medical facilities across the country.